Amithaperiyasamy/Traffic-Sign-Detection-Using-Fuzzy-Neural-Network/README.md

 *Original architectures* :
 `LeNet` traffic_sign_classifier_LeNet.ipynb without softmax activation in last layer, accuracy on test dataset of 91%

-`GoogLeNet` traffic_sign_classifier_GoogLeNet.ipynb with softmax activation in last layer, accuracy on test dataset of 92,46%
+traffic_sign_classifier_GoogLeNet.ipynb with softmax activation in last layer, accuracy on test dataset of 92,46%

-`ResNet` traffic_sign_classifier_ResNet.ipynb with softmax activation in last layer, accuracy on test dataset of 93,98%
+traffic_sign_classifier_ResNet.ipynb with softmax activation in last layer, accuracy on test dataset of 93,98%

 *Improved architectures* :
 `LeNet improved` traffic_sign_classifier_LeNet_improved.ipynb without softmax activation in last layer, accuracy on test dataset of 95,47%

-`GoogLeNet improved` traffic_sign_classifier_GoogLeNet_improved.ipynb with softmax activation in last layer, accuracy on test dataset of 94,58%
+traffic_sign_classifier_GoogLeNet_improved.ipynb with softmax activation in last layer, accuracy on test dataset of 94,58%

-`ResNet improved` traffic_sign_classifier_ResNet_improved.ipynb with softmax activation in last layer, accuracy on test dataset of 95,76%
+traffic_sign_classifier_ResNet_improved.ipynb with softmax activation in last layer, accuracy on test dataset of 95,76%

 *Tries on HLS color-space and dataset enhancements * :
 traffic_sign_classifier_LeNet_enhanced_trainingdataset.ipynb